-As we begin cozying up for the winter, watching holiday classics and thinking of the spaces that make us feel the most festive, the Tudor home begins to creep into the foreground.
+When you think Storybook House, you’re likely thinking of the Tudor style.
 This architectural style is famously seen in multiple films and TV shows, ranging from Harry Potter to Beverly Hills 90210.
 Long Beach is home to many of these classically elegant homes, reaching back to the city’s early history.

 History of Tudor Style